alexeyev/alexeyev.github.io/_posts/2015-11-16-mystem-scala.md

 ---
 title: mystem-scala release
+description: A post about yet another release of my mystem wrapper.
 ---

 So happy to announce [mystem-scala:0.1.3](https://github.com/alexeyev/mystem-scala) (0.1.2 was not really usable) has been finally deployed to [Maven Central](http://search.maven.org/#artifactdetails|ru.stachek66.nlp|mystem-scala|0.1.3|jar).